liamtoaldo/NonSenseGenerator/docs/mkdocs/NonSenseGenerator/docs/user_stories.md

 2. As a user I want the application to extract terms from my input and use them to generate a nonsense sentence, either randomly or by selecting a predefined template, so that I can reuse it in other contexts.
 ### Description
 - Display input form where the user can input a sentence
-- Extract terms and save them upon request
+- Extract terms and save them
 - Show a menu where the user can select a template or generate one randomly
 - Use the template and all the terms saved in the application (which can include the ones inputted by the user) to generate a nonsense sentence with correct grammar
 - Show the generated sentence to the user